codecrafters-io/build-your-own-grep/solutions/haskell/06-combining_character_classes/explanation.md

 All these functions are based on `singleM`.

 But how did we make the decision to implement these specific functions?
-You try to find an [algebraic design](https://algebradriven.design).
+We used the methodology from [algebraic design](https://algebradriven.design), or [denotational design](https://www.youtube.com/watch?v=bmKYiUOEo2A) along with what we know about the [theory of regular languages](https://en.wikipedia.org/wiki/Regular_expression#Formal_definition).
-Here is an example how you can do this.
+Here is an illustration of how this could be done.

-First you have to understand that RegEx does nothing more than checking if the current character matches a given predicate.
+First we try to figure out what the most simplest matchers could be.
+We then try to make more complex marchers by instantiating and composing the simplest matchers.
 This gives us the first function `singleM`.
 Next consider a basic pattern like "a".
-This pattern represent the predicate "match the current character if it is equal to 'a'".
+This pattern represents the predicate "match the current character if it is equal to 'a'".

 ```Haskell
 predicateA :: Char -> Bool